Mastering Local Development for GraphQL Federation

 After you have configured everything, you can generate the static router config as follows:

-This command introspects all your subgraphs and produces a config.json that can be passed to the router in the next step.
+This command introspects all your subgraphs and produces a router.json that can be passed to the router in the next step.

 3. Run the config with the router